-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that question.
-I can speak with the staff of the local housing authority and find out about the concerns they have.
+I can have my staff speak with the local housing authority and find out about the concerns they have.
 Thank you, Mr. Speaker.

 Speaker: Thank you.
 Oral Questions.
 Member for Tununiq, Mr. Qamaniq.